Isaac3924/tic-tac-toe/README.md

 At this point we've moved the state to live in the `Game` component, and the UI should be fully working, just as it was before the refactor.

+### Showing the past moves

+Since we are recording the game's history, we can now display a list of past moves to the player.

+React elements like `<button>` are regular JS objects; we can pass them around in our application.
+To render multiple items in React, we can use an array of React elements.

+We already have an array of `history` moves in state, so now we need to transform it to an array of React elements.
+In JS, to transfomr 1 array into another, we can use the array map method:

+`[1,2,3].map((x) => x * 2) // [2, 4, 6]`

+We'll use `map` to transform our `history` of moves into React elements representing buttons on the screen, and display a list of buttons to "jump" to past moves.
+Let's `map` over the `history` in the `Game` component.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.